 This family history in the sport has placed both David and sister Emma in a strong position for their swimming careers.

-In 2011 David swam in his first National Championship where he finished 6th and 21st in the 400m and 200m Freestyle.
-Then in 2012 in David’s second year of competitive swimming he finished 1st and 3rd in the 400m and 200m Freestyle at the National Championships and made his first Australian team, qualifying for the 2012 Olympic Games.
+In his first Australian Championships in 2011, David finished 6th and 21st in the 400m and 200m freestyle.
+But just one year later, in his second year of competitive swimming, he made his first Australian team, qualifying for the 2012 Olympic Games.

-In 2016 David competed at his second Olympics in Rio where he made the final of the 400m Freestyle and finished in 7th place.
-He was also a part of the 4x200m Freestyle relay team who swam in the final and finished in 4th narrowly missing out on a Bronze medal.
+In 2016, David competed at his second Olympics in Rio where he made the final of the 400m freestyle, finishing in 7th place.
+He was also a part of the 4x200m freestyle relay team who swam in the final and finished in 4th narrowly missing out on a bronze medal.